EMERGING MARKETS-Latam FX hits 10-year high on weak dollar as US inflation slows

-July 12 (Reuters) - The index for Latin American currencies touched a 10-year high on Wednesday, led by Brazil's real, as the dollar dwindled after a U.S. inflation reading indicated just one more interest rate hike by the Federal Reserve this year.
+July 12 (Reuters) - The index for Latin American currencies touched a ten-year high on Wednesday, led by Brazil's real, as the dollar dwindled after a U.S. inflation reading indicated just one more rate hike by the Federal Reserve this year.

 The MSCI index for Latam currencies .MILA00000CUS jumped 1.6%, hitting its highest level since April 2013.

-Most currencies hit multi-year highs against a weakening dollar after June U.S. consumer prices rose at their smallest annual pace in over two years.
+The dollar sank to a fresh two-month low after U.S. consumer prices rose modestly in June and registered their smallest annual increase in over two years.

 Although talks of rate cuts have intensified in Latam of late, bets on the U.S. rate-hiking cycle coming to an end will likely lead to a favorable interest rates differential.